IBM-Cloud/ibm-cloud-developer-tools/linux-installer/README.md

 ## Updating

-If you wish to update the IBM Developer Tools CLI, run `idt update`.
+If you wish to update the IBM Developer Tools CLI, run `ibmcloud dev update`.
 There is also a `--force` argument that will force update to all dependencies too.

 Syntax:
 ```
-idt update [--force] [--trace]
+ibmcloud dev update [--force] [--trace]
 ```

 This command is simply an alias defined during initial install that runs the installer shown here: